Dynamic Grover Search: Applications in Recommendation systems and Optimization problems: Grover Search Algorithm

 The initial state $\ket{ \psi} $ can be re-expressed as

+where $\ket{\alpha}$ represents superposition of all non-solution states and $\ket{\beta}$ represents superposition over all solution states.
 Geometric visualization of Grover iteration can be described in two parts, the oracle function and inversion about mean.
-The oracle function can be considered as reflection of state $\ket{\psi}$ about $\ket{\alpha}$ and the inversion about mean further reflects this state about the new mean ($\approx \ket{\psi} $)
+The oracle function can be considered as reflection of state $\ket{\psi}$ about $\ket{\alpha}$ and inversion about mean further reflects this state about the new mean ($\approx \ket{\psi} $). \\

 In short, $G$ can be understood as a rotation in two dimensional space spanned by $\ket{ \alpha} $ and $\ket{ \beta} $.
 It is rotating the state $\ket{\psi}$ with some angle $\theta$ radians per application of $G$.
 Applying Grover rotation operator multiple times brings the state vector very close to $\ket{ \beta} $.\\